Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 an easy-to-use and free weather API for over 200 000 cities.

-This allowed me to get the weather for the next 24 hours with a 3-hour interval which was a precise enough information.
+This allowed me to get the weather for the next 24 hours with a 3-hour interval which was accurate enough for me.

 Displaying the data
 -------------------